 Green Knight Patch Standards

-To earn the Green Knight Rifle or Pistol Patch you must pass the below standards in our classes.
-They must be shot in the order listed.
+To earn the Green Knight Rifle, Pistol or Shotgun Patch, you must pass the below standards in our classes.
+They must be shot in the order listed and clean

 Green Knight Rifle Patch Standards